 Side note: It’s possible to configure Search Console in Google Analytics to make it easier to understand how rankings and specific keywords impact organic performance and user behavior, so long as you know how to interpret the data accurately.

 The two, though similar, aren’t the same.
 Using Google Search Console, you can track the performance of your website in search results and across the web in general.
-Google analytics provide information about your customers, including who they are, how they found you, and what they do on your website.
-Aside from that, Google Analytics can track ads and social media stats as well.
+Google Analytics provides information about your customers, including who they are, how they found you, and what they do on your website.
+On top of that, Google Analytics can track ads and social media stats as well.

-Comrade is an award-winning Chicago digital marketing agency that guarantees results and can help monitor your digital marketing analytics.
+Comrade is an award-winning Chicago digital marketing agency that guarantees results and can help monitor your digital marketing analytics, so you can always be sure you’re making the most out of your investment.
 Not only that, but we’re also adept at handling everything to do with digital marketing.

-From website design to campaign performance and improvements, we can do it all, and we have the data to prove it.
+We can help you bring in more clients and customers, increase your revenue, and grow your business- and we have the data to prove it.
 Contact us to find out how we can assist with your digital marketing.

 Comrade originates in Chicago, but we worked all around the United States.
 We can help your business grow and increase revenue whenever you are.
 We have offices across most major cities in the US.
 For example, we can offer digital marketing services in San Antonio or Chicago.
 You can even find our internet marketing experts in Kansas City!
 If you want to know more about our Portland digital marketing agency or find out how exactly we can help you, contact us via the phone or email.